moliver28/research-handbook/content/handbook/security/corporate/services/laptops/hardware/_index.md

 ### Linux Model Eligibility

 > Corporate Security strongly encourages team members to choose a Mac.
 Please only request a Linux laptop if you are experienced in Linux and capable of self-support.
+Linux is **not** a substitute for MacBooks if you don’t know how to use Macs.
 >
 > **Fun Fact:** Less than 10% of team members use Linux on their work laptop.
 We provide AWS and GCP cloud infrastructure for each team member to deploy Linux virtual machine servers and containers for experiments while maintaining corporate security standards on their laptop for day-to-day work.

-If you are a die hard Linux user, we approve Linux laptops for the following roles:
+If you are adamant on using a Linux machine, we approve Linux laptops for the following roles:

 - Engineers
 - Support Engineers